 — Taylor Ellwood, The Book of Good Practices

 This is interconnected with other foundational ideas such as the 8-Circuit Model, which explores brain function levels, and Altered States of Consciousness, which expand awareness.
-Recognizing these links enhances you's ability to work with divine archetypes within a broader metaphysical framework, fostering deeper spiritual integration.
+Recognizing these links enhances your ability to work with divine archetypes within a broader metaphysical framework, fostering deeper spiritual integration.

 Source books: The Book of Good Practices